 Think of a laboratory test tube and a glass tumbler: although their makeup and shape are similar, what sets them apart is the purpose for which they were created.

 In the same vein, every human being was created to be a leader, and as an individual, you are expected to lead in a particular area of gifting or calling.
 To discover the area where you are to lead, you must discover your purpose (God’s purpose for creating you).

 There is no leadership without a purpose.
 The individual leader must be committed to a particular purpose that others (the followers) are to join him or her in.

 Leadership built on purpose is not limited to just personal leadership.
 For corporate leadership also, there should be a purpose to which the leader wants the people to join in fulfilling.

-The leaders of a nation are only truly leaders when there is a national goal or purpose they are leading the people towards.
+The leaders of a nation are only true leaders when there is a national goal or purpose they are leading the people towards.

 For personal leadership, since God is the creator of the individual, He has the best picture of the purpose for which the individual was created.
-Going back to God to lay hold of personal purpose is the biggest step to find the purpose which the individual leader should lead the people in.
+Going back to God to lay hold of personal purpose is the biggest step to finding the purpose in which the individual leader should lead the people.

 Corporate purpose on the other hand can be gotten from the overall purpose of the organization under which the leader is leading.

 A leader of the sales team of a business knows that the aim of the business is to make profit, and his role as the leader of the sales team is to lead the team in closing more sales.
 That is the purpose of his leadership.